-Jeffrey Kennedy joined Queen Mary University of London as a Lecturer (Assistant Professor) in Criminal Law in 2018, and currently teaches Criminal Law and Law of Evidence.
-Jeffrey completed his doctorate at McGill University’s Faculty of Law, where he also taught Criminal Law as a Teaching Fellow and as part of the McGill-Shantou Summer Law Program.
-He also holds degrees from McGill University (LLM), University of Leicester (LLB), and Queen’s University (BA).
+Jeffrey Kennedy joined Queen Mary University of London as a Lecturer (Assistant Professor) in Criminal Law in 2018.
+There, he also serves as Co-Director of the Criminal Justice Centre and teaches Criminal Law and Criminal Sentencing.
+Jeffrey completed his doctorate at McGill University’s Faculty of Law and also holds degrees from McGill University (LLM), University of Leicester (LLB), and Queen’s University (BA).

 Jeffrey’s core research interests relate to criminal law and theory, with a focus on the public and political dimensions of criminal justice.
 His research has focused in particular on criminal sentencing as a site of public decision-making and the implications of democratic ideals for the processes that shape these decisions.
 He is an affiliate of the Deliberative Governance and Law project, and a member of the Criminal Justice Centre at Queen Mary.

 Throughout his academic career, he has maintained active involvement in a variety of initiatives related to the themes of democracy and criminal law, and has worked closely with currently and formerly incarcerated individuals in Canada’s federal prison system.

 - LAW6037 Law of Evidence